Zorba, Male Belly Dancer

 Aradia of Las Vegas.

 Aradia is a very skilled and knowledgeable dancer who studied under Janette many years ago.
-I took two classes from her on the 2006 ANAS cruise, and they were excellent.
-She had me doing her combos and taqsims right in class - which is always an accomplishment for any teacher!
+I've taken multiple workshops from her on various editions of the ANAS cruise, and they all were excellent.
+She's had me doing her combos and taqsims right in class - which is always an accomplishment for any teacher!
 Highly recommended.

 You can visit her on her Link opens in new window WebSite.